 Bi-weekly Pay Periods

 One might assume that since a bi-weekly pay period is equivalent to two seven-day workweeks, you would simply pay overtime if an employee works more than 80 hours in the pay period.
 However, it’s not that simple.
 An employee may work only 80 hours in a pay period but still be due overtime.

 For example, if the employee works 45 hours in one week but only 35 the next week (total 80 in the pay period), they would still be entitled to 5 hours of overtime for the 5 hours worked over 40 hours in the first week.

 Semi-monthly Pay Periods

-The employer's seven-day period runs from Sunday to Saturday, and their semi-monthly period is the 1st-15th, 16th thru end of the month.
+For example: The employer's seven-day period runs from Sunday to Saturday, and their semi-monthly period is the 1st-15th, 16th through the end of the month.

-For the period of the 1st through the 15th, the employee must be compensated for 88 regular and 10 overtime hours.
+For the period of the 1st through the 15th, the employee must be compensated at a regular rate of pay for 88 hours, and for 10 hours worked in excess.
 This figure includes the 80 regular hours from Weeks 1 and 2, the 10 overtime hours from Weeks 1 and 2, and the 8 regular hours worked on the 15th in Week 3.

 For the period of the 16th through the 31st, the employee must be compensated for 94 regular hours and 14 overtime hours.
 This includes the remaining 32 regular hours from Week 3, the 5 overtime hours from Week 3, the 40 regular and 9 overtime hours from Week 4, and the 22 hours worked through the 31st on Week 5.